awsdocs/amazon-dynamodb-developer-guide/doc_source/Cognito.Credentials.md

    });
    ```

  You can now run your JavaScript programs against the DynamoDB web service using Amazon Cognito credentials\.
-For more information, see [Setting Credentials in a Web Browser](https://docs.aws.amazon.com/sdk-for-javascript/latest/developer-guide/setting-credentials-browser.html) in the *AWS SDK for JavaScript Getting Started Guide*\.
+For more information, see [Setting credentials in a web browser](https://docs.aws.amazon.com/sdk-for-javascript/latest/developer-guide/setting-credentials-browser.html) in the *AWS SDK for JavaScript Getting Started Guide*\.